rmsk2/moreorless/readme.md

 compatible with autorepeat by a PS/2 keyboard when used on the Junior.
 As the repeat frequency seems to be slower with a real keyboard vertical scrolling appears to be slower on the Junior.

 Whenever you are prompted for an input you can abort the action by entering an empty text.
+When prompted for a file name you can use a drive number followed by a colon to specify a different drive than the one shown in the title bar.

 The files `cheat_sheet.docx` and `cheat_sheet.pdf` contain nice documents which describe the key bindings.
 Thanks to the person who provided these on the Foenix Retro Systems discord server.